 Chiropractors may earn an associate or bachelor's degree before attending chiropractic school, although a bachelor's degree is preferred.
 The American Chiropractic Association indicates that chiropractors earn a Doctor of Chiropractic degree after four years or more of graduate study (www.acatoday.org).
 Chiropractors study anatomy, chemistry, physiology and philosophy.
 They gain the techniques of chiropractic medicine, obtain clinical practice and learn how to manage a chiropractic practice.

 According to the American Chiropractic Association, after completion of a Doctor of Chiropractic degree program, graduates take state and national exams to complete their licensing requirements (www.acatoday.org).
 All states require that chiropractors hold licenses; the requirements vary by state.

 Chiropractors require good health and stamina themselves because being a chiropractor means standing for much of the workday.
 Chiropractors need good observation skills, interpersonal skills, management skills, collaborative skills when their diagnosis warrants referral to another physician, manual dexterity and business acumen.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reports that chiropractors are expected to see employment opportunities grow by 17% between 2014 and 2024.
-The BLS also published the median annual salary of chiropractors as $64,440 in May 2015.
-While more chiropractors are employed in California, Texas, and Florida than other states, chiropractors working in Alaska, New Jersey, and Delaware make the most money, according to BLS statistics published in May 2015.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reports that chiropractors are expected to see employment opportunities grow by 12% between 2016 and 2026.
+The BLS also published the median annual salary of chiropractors as $68,640 in May 2017.
+While more chiropractors are employed in California, New York, and Florida than other states, chiropractors working in Rhode Island, Tennessee, and Connecticut make the most money, according to BLS statistics published in May 2017.

 Alternative Career Options